Appleeinstein/Vibelytics/README.md

 ## 🧡 Support

-If you love this project, star it ⭐ on GitHub, share it with your squad, or drop a meme in our future Discord 😌
+If you love this project, star it ⭐ on GitHub and share it with your squad😌

 Stay vibey 🌀